DLR-RM/RAFCON/source/rafcon/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the documentation of RAFCON -- RMC awesome flow control
+RAFCON -- RMC awesome flow control
 ==================================================================

-Contents:
+RAFCON (RMC awesome [or advanced] Flow Control, new name, aka Awesome tool) is an effort of DLR RMC to create a new flow control tool, based on existing ones.
+The target of this software is to combine the advantages and features of flow control tools like Bubbles or SMACH without inheriting their drawbacks.

 .. toctree::
-   :maxdepth: 6
+   :maxdepth: 3
+   :numbered:
+   :caption: Table of Contents

    documentation/raw/rafcon.rst